How Do I Pick the Best Curriculum for My Family?

 11) How does it compare to what I’ve used before?

-That is a question only you can answer.
-I can give you a broad-brush idea of how it compares to Sonlight, but beyond that we wait to hear from you!
+Only you can answer that question.
+I can give you a broad idea of how it compares to Sonlight, but beyond that, we wait to hear from you!

 12) Does it work well as a whole-family curriculum?

 We prefer that families do science, history, spelling, and sometimes geography together.
 However, you may have noticed that there is no easy way to implement this online.
-Every method we considered for doing so would have been so confusing to read through, that we have instead opted to offer a way for you to customize your kit to best meet your family’s needs.
+Every method we considered would have been so confusing to read through that we have instead opted to offer a way for you to customize your kit to best meet your family’s needs.